mixxxdj/manual/source/chapters/livebroadcasting.rst

      StreamingServer -> Listener3 [ dir=left, label = "Internet" ];

 **Local streaming server**
-  For experienced users, it may be interesting to set up an own local streaming server.
+  For experienced users, it may be interesting to set up your own local streaming server.
 This turns your personal computer into a radio station and listeners connect directly to your server.
 Mixxx as a streaming source does not need to run on the same computer as your streaming server.
 However, professional